posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Add dynamic anchors for jumping to e.g. #facts-and-figures
 - [o] Make "Facts and figures" section collapsible?
 - [o] Apple logo should be more narrow?
-- [o] Trivia: If the mosaic would be printed, it would cover a size of 105,01 × 475,2 cm.
+- [o] Trivia: If the 5x16 mosaic would be printed, it would cover a size of 105,01 × 475,2 cm.
   Yes, that's almost 5 meters in height.
+- [o] Trivia: If the 10x8 mosaic would be printed, it would cover a size of 237 x 210 cm Yes, that's almost 5 square meters in height.

 ********